 Cleaning for grade improvement

 If the grade of a sample can be improved by additional cleaning, perform the cleaning and add the additional material to dockage.
-Cleaning for grade improvement can be done at any time after the cleaning assessment has been completed.
+Cleaning for grade improvement can be done at any time after the cleaning assessment has been completed, including on export.

 - After the cleaning assessment has been completed, sieve the sample by hand using the appropriate sieve.
 See the table Cleaning for grade improvement—Triticale for the list of sieves.

 Important: When you use a hand sieve, move the sieve from left to right 30 times, using a sifting motion.
 One time is one complete motion from the centre, to one side, to the other side, and back to the centre.
 The total distance from left to right is 20 cm, or about 8 inches.

 - Weigh the additional dockage and add it to the original dockage.

 |Material to be removed||Equipment||Effect on composition of dockage|